boristsr/gdcorner-website/_posts/no-bs-llms/2024-06-12-NoBSIntroToLLMs-1-GettingStarted.md

 ### Llamafile

-This is a very interesting project from Mozilla that embeds a cross platform runtime in with the model itself.
+[Llamafile](https://github.com/Mozilla-Ocho/llamafile) is a very interesting project from Mozilla that embeds a cross platform runtime in with the model itself.
 This allows you to download a single file, double click it, and start interacting with the model immediately.
 The runtime is a fork of Llama.cpp.
 The developers of Llamafile have been very active in adding speed improvements as well as submitting these upstream to Llama.cpp

 This is under the Apache License 2.0 which is quite permissive.